nwyche9/Data-Science/README.md

 K-Means Clustering:
   A Python project where the k-Means clustering model is built and used to analyze unlabeled data.
   Check out the comments for more information.

+Recommender Systems:
+  A Python project where a recommender system for displaying related movies was developed.
+  Check out the comments for more information.